asherhe/sicp/notes/Evaluation Order.md

 - Normal-order evaluation
 	- Recursively substitute symbols until the combination consists entirely of primitives
 	- Reduce the combination by evaluating the resulting combination
+	- Slow and takes up a lot of resources
+	- Additional rule for `if`
+		- Evaluate predicate, and select either result